-These encapsulation protocols are providing Overlay connectivity which is required between customers workload connected to the SDN infrastructure.
-Each SDN node is call a VTEP (Virtual Tunnel End Point) as it is starting and terminating the overlay tunnels.
+These encapsulation protocols are providing Overlay connectivity which is required between customer workloads connected to the SDN infrastructure.
+Each SDN node is called a VTEP (Virtual Tunnel End Point) as it is starting and terminating the overlay tunnels.

-interfaces between layers
+Interfaces between layers

 We’ve seen "openflow" marked as one of the possible interfaces in the "SDN layer" section.
-Now we’ll introduce the concept of "southbound" and "northbound" interface and other available choices in today’s industry.
+Now we’ll introduce the concept of "southbound" and "northbound" interfaces and other available choices in today’s industry.

-southbound interface.
+Southbound interface

 The "southbound" interface resides between the controller in "control layer" and network devices in "infrastructure layer".
 Basically what it does is to provide a means of communication between the 2 layers.
 Based on the demands and needs, a SDN Controller will dynamically changes the configuration or routing information of network devices.
 For example, a new VM will advertise a new subnet or host routes when it is spawned in a server, this advertisement will be delivered to SDN controller via a southbound protocol.
 Accordingly, SDN controller collects all routing updates from the whole SDN cluster through the southbound interfaces, and decides the most current and best route entries, then, it may "reflect" these information to all other network devices or VMs.
 This ensures all devices having the most uptodate routing information in real time.
-Among others, examples of the most well-known southbound interfaces in the industry are openflow, OVSDB and XMPP.
+Among others, examples of the most well-known southbound interfaces in the industry are openflow, OVSDB, gRPC and XMPP.

-openflow.
+openflow

 openflow is a protocol that sends flow information into the virtual switch so the switch can forward the packets between the different ports.
 Flows are defined based on different criteria such as traffic between a source MAC address and a destination MAC address, source and destination IP addresses, TCP ports, VLANs, tunnels, and so on.